analogdevicesinc/msdk/Examples/MAX32672/Flash_CLI/README.md

 ## Description

 This example demonstates the CLI commands feature of FreeRTOS, various features of the Flash Controller (page erase and write), and how to use the CTB to compute a CRC value.
 In the terminal window, type the command that you wish to execute.
-The available commands are "write" (writes a text string to flash), "read" (reads text from flash), "erase" (erases the flash page being operated on) and "crc" (computes the CRC value of the entire flash page.)
+The available commands are:
+- "write" (writes a text string to flash),
+- "read" (reads text from flash),
+- "erase" (erases the flash page being operated on) and
+- "crc" (computes the CRC value of the entire flash page.)

 For more details on how to input these commands, enter "help" in the terminal window.

 *** NOTE ***: Attempting to overwrite flash will return error.
 If you want to overwrite an address you must first erase.